-- 4.1 Approval and implementation of this strategy will limit financial risks while helping to minimise financing costs and maximise investment returns. - 4.2 If the Council fails to set a balanced budget as a result of the significant financial pressures attributable to COVID-19, a Section 114 notice may be issued by the Section 151 Officer.
+- 4.1 Approval and implementation of this strategy will limit financial risks while helping to minimise financing costs and maximise investment returns. - 4.2 If the Council fails to set a balanced budget as a result of the significant financial pressures, a Section 114 notice may be issued by the Section 151 Officer.
 Should this action be required, this would impede upon the Authority's ability to borrow funds.